Robert Scheer: Los Angeles Times and Public Radio

 Scheer has taught courses at Antioch College, City College of New York, UC Irvine, UCLA and UC Berkeley, and is now a clinical professor at the University of Southern California's Annenberg School for Communication, where he teaches two courses each semester on media and society.

 Scheer interviewed every president from Richard Nixon through Bill Clinton.
 He conducted the 1976 Playboy interview with Jimmy Carter, in which the then-presidential candidate admitted to having "lusted" in his heart.
-In an interview with George H. W. Bush, the then presidential candidate revealed that he believed nuclear war was "winnable."
-Scheer has profiled politicians from Californians Jerry Brown and Willie Brown to Washington insiders like Henry Kissinger and Zbigniew Brzezinski, and figures like actor Tom Cruise.
+In an interview with George H. W. Bush in 1980, the then presidential candidate revealed that he believed nuclear war was "winnable", which was believed to have contributed to his primary loss to Ronald Reagan.

+Scheer has profiled politicians from Californians Jerry Brown and Willie Brown to Washington insiders like Henry Kissinger and Zbigniew Brzezinski.
+He has also reviewed films such as Oliver Stone's Born on the Fourth of July and interviewed actors and artists including Tom Cruise, Barbara Williams, Mike Farrell and Willie Nelson.

 Political views

 Iraq War

 In an August 6, 2002 article, he wrote that "a consensus of experts" informed the Senate that the Iraqi weapons arsenal was "almost totally destroyed during eight years of inspections."
 On June 3, 2003, Scheer concluded that White House justifications for the war were a "big lie."
 On November 4, 2003, he penned an article in favor of withdrawal from Iraq.